kimono-koans/httm/README.md

 `httm` boasts an array of seductive features, like:

-* Search for the versions of multiple files simultaneously
+* Search for versions of multiple files on distinct datasets simultaneously
-* Search for and recursively list all deleted files.  *Even browse files hidden behind deleted directories*.
+* Search for and recursively list deleted files.  *Even browse files hidden behind deleted directories*.
-* List file snapshots from *all* local pools (`httm` automatically detects local snapshots *as well as* locally replicated snapshots)!
+* List file snapshots from *all* local pools (detect local snapshot versions *as well as* locally replicated snapshot versions)!
 * List file snapshots from remote backup pools (even overlay replicated remote snapshot directories over live directories).
 * Supports ZFS and btrfs snapshots
 * For use with even `rsync`-ed non-ZFS/btrfs local datasets (like ext4, APFS, or NTFS), not just ZFS/btrfs.
-* Specify multiple files for lookup on different datasets
 * 3 native interactive modes: browse, select and restore
 * ANSI `ls` colors from your environment
 * Non-blocking recursive directory walking (available in all interactive modes)
 * List and snapshot the mounts for a file
-* Detect and display the number of unique versions
+* Detect and display the number of unique file versions available
 * Select from several formatting styles.
 Parseable ... or not ...  oh my!

 Use in combination with you favorite shell's hot keys for even more fun.